ricardovaltierra/tic-tac-toe/README.md

 The main rules are the following:

 - This just for two players (not one, not three)
-- Player #1 type his name
+- Player #1 type his name, and then player #2 do the same
-- Player #2 type his name
+- The teams are randomly selected (you can be either X or O, who knows!)

 ## 🔗 link to assignment